SovaNetwork/contracts/README.md

 This repository contains the predeploy contracts for the Sova Network.

-Sova smart contracts can communicate directly with Bitcoin and do things like broadcast transactions, decode payloads, verify signatures, get block height and more!
+The Sova Network enables smart contract to directly interact with the Bitcoin blockchain.
+This interaction is done through the use of custom precompiles and predeployed contracts.
+This feature set allows smart contract to do things like broadcast transactions, decode payloads, verify signatures, get block height and more!

 ## Details

-The Sova Network provides direct communicate with Bitcoin through custom precompiles.
-The Sova Network uses these precompiles via predeploy contracts.
-These precompiles come with built-in safeguards against double-spending, payload verification, current block info, and more!
-These features can be witnessed in action in the `uBTC.sol` native Bitcoin wrapper contract or by importing `SovaBitcoin.sol` to add Bitcoin composability to your Sova smart contracts.
+The Sova precompiles come with built-in safeguards against double-spending, payload verification, current block info, and more!
+These features are put to work in the `uBTC.sol` native Bitcoin wrapper contract or you can use them yourself by importing `SovaBitcoin.sol`.
+Our goal is to make it as easy as possible to add Bitcoin composability to your Sova smart contracts.

 ## Predeploy Contracts
-- **SovaL1Block**: Provides Bitcoin block information
+- **SovaL1Block**: Provides information about the state on Bitcoin
 - **uBTC**: Native Bitcoin wrapper on the Sova Network

 ### Libraries